Table of Contents

 Complexity levels

 Liquidity providers need to identify a liquidity pool that offers good interest rates for providing liquidity.
 Then, they must decide on a token pair and select a DeFi platform that either offers a customizable liquidity pool or an equilibrium liquidity pool.
-Similarly, lenders and borrowers need to find a DeFi protocol that requires little or no collateralization for loans.

 Deposit periods

-Staking, on the other hand, involves fixed lock-up periods in which users cannot withdraw their stake.
-The smart contracts of staking protocols programmatically ensure users cannot withdraw funds before the term ends.
-No matter the market conditions, you cannot pull out funds or jump from one pool to another.
+The smart contracts of staking protocols programmatically ensure users cannot withdraw funds before the unbonding period ends.
+No matter the market conditions, you cannot unstake crypto until the unbonding period ends.

 Transaction fees

-Since staking requires locking up user funds with no opportunity to switch pools, stakers don't have to pay transaction costs.
 Instead, they earn a percentage of network fees when they validate transactions.
-When compared to liquidity pools, staking has much lower maintenance costs for generating returns.
+When compared to liquidity pools, staking has much lower maintenance costs.

 Token requirements